harmsk/atomic-management/CS5150/studentUseCaseGuide.md

 You, an ever diligent student, decide to go to office hours to discuss with your TA your new code.
 However, he has a small screen that he works off of, and wants you to make no line longer than 80.
 As a regular user of Atom, you know that you don't have to sit and hit `enter` at every line, and that you can change the Atom preferred line length setting.
 Make your TA happy and have no line be longer than 80 characters

 ## Task 4
-**(Professor Harms, This is the task I am unsure of the purpose of.
-Please give some feedback in this area especially)** In the beginning of the semester, the professor had all his students download the `Whitespace` and `Markdown Preview` packages.
+You've just cloned your assignment and are beginning to work on it.
+You decide you will start up a php-server with the starter code.
+Note: In the beginning of the semester, the professor had all his students download the `Whitespace` and `php server` packages.
 However, you never did.
-For this project, do you need to install these packages?